samadii/AutoMusicTagEditor/README.md

-## Music Tag Editor Bot
+## Auto Music Tag Bot

-A Telegram Music Tag Editor Bot that can remove almost all usernames in the music tags and add own username instead.
+A Telegram auto Music Tag Editor Bot that can remove almost all usernames in the music tags and add own username instead.
 It can also add a dynamic caption to musics.

 The dynamic caption will be in this format :